-- (l) For any person residing, maintaining employment or attending school in this state who has been convicted or adjudicated by an out-of-state court of an offense that is comparable to any crime requiring registration pursuant to the Kansas offender registration act, but who was not required to register in the jurisdiction of conviction or adjudication, the duration of registration shall be the duration required for the comparable offense pursuant to the Kansas offender registration act. - Sec.
-17. K.S.A.
-2017 Supp.
-38-2255 is hereby amended to read as follows: 38-2255. (a) Considerations.
-Prior to entering an order of disposition, the court shall give consideration to: - (1) The child's physical, mental and emotional condition; - (2) the child's need for assistance; - (3) the manner in which the parent participated in the abuse, neglect or abandonment of the child; - (4) any relevant information from the intake and assessment process; and - (5) the evidence received at the dispositional hearing. - (b) Custody with a parent.
-The court may place the child in the custody of either of the child's parents subject to terms and conditions which the court prescribes to assure the proper care and protection of the child, including, but not limited to: - (1) Supervision of the child and the parent by a court services officer; - (2) participation by the child and the parent in available programs operated by an appropriate individual or agency; and - (3) any special treatment or care which the child needs for the child's physical, mental or emotional health and safety.

-- (c) Removal of a child from custody of a parent.
-The court shall not enter the initial order removing a child from the custody of a parent pursuant to this section unless the court first finds probable cause that: (1) (A) The child is likely to sustain harm if not immediately removed from the home; - (B) allowing the child to remain in home is contrary to the welfare of the child; or - (C) immediate placement of the child is in the best interest of the child; and - (2) reasonable efforts have been made to maintain the family unit and prevent the unnecessary removal of the child from the child's home or that an emergency exists which threatens the safety to the child.
+- (1) The child's physical, mental and emotional condition; - (2) the child's need for assistance; - (3) the manner in which the parent participated in the abuse, neglect or abandonment of the child; - (4) any relevant information from the intake and assessment process; and - (5) the evidence received at the dispositional hearing. - (b) Custody with a parent.
+The court may place the child in the custody of either of the child's parents subject to terms and conditions which that the court prescribes to assure the proper care and protection of the child, including, but not limited to: - (1) Supervision of the child and the parent by a court services officer; - (2) participation by the child and the parent in available programs operated by an appropriate individual or agency; and - (3) any special treatment or care-which that the child needs for the child's physical, mental or emotional health and safety. - (c) Removal of a child from custody of a parent.
+The court shall not enter the initial order removing a child from the custody of a parent pursuant to this section unless the court first finds probable cause that: (1) (A) The child is likely to sustain harm if not immediately removed from the home: - (B) allowing the child to remain in home is contrary to the welfare of the child; or - (C) immediate placement of the child is in the best interest of the child; and - (2) reasonable efforts have been made to maintain the family unit and prevent the unnecessary removal of the child from the child's home or that an emergency exists which that threatens the safety to the child.